a person typing on a laptop computer

 Blow flies aren’t all that different looking from house flies.
 They’re small, fuzzy, and have spiny legs and large, red eyes just like house flies.
 However, blow flies are a bit larger than house flies.
 Also, unlike house flies, blow flies are green, shiny, and metallic; whereas house flies are dull grey or black in color.

-The average lifespan of a blow fly is only two to four weeks, but they don’t need long to become endemic in your home.
+The average lifespan of a blowfly is only two to four weeks, but they don’t need long to become endemic in your home.
 Blow flies lay their eggs in rotting carcasses, meat, open wounds, and other similar environments that will offer food to their carnivorous maggots.

-Blow fly larvae mature to adults ten to twelve days after hatching, leaving them mere days or weeks to breed and lay eggs.
+Blow fly larvae mature into adults ten to twelve days after hatching, leaving them mere days or weeks to breed and lay eggs.
 For female blow flies, this time crunch is no problem.
 They can lay 250 to 300 eggs apiece, meaning a single female blow fly can fill your home with hundreds of offspring in as little as two weeks.

 Dangers Of Blow Flies